-To prevent the transmission of HPV, use condoms or dental dams when having vaginal, anal or oral sex.
-Though the use of condoms is not as effective in preventing HPV as it is in preventing other STDs, it does help lower your chances of contraction.
+To prevent the transmission of any type of HPV, use condoms or dental dams when having vaginal, anal, or oral sex.
+Using them is not as effective in preventing HPV as it is in preventing other STDs, but it does help lower your chances of getting infected.
+Being in a monogamous relationship and knowing the sexual history of your partner also helps reduce the chances of getting HPV.
 It’s also important to have regular gynecological exams as part of your sexually active lifestyle.
-While a gynecological exam does not typically screen for cancer or other STDs, a pap smear can help doctors recognize abnormal cell behavior that can be linked to HPV, which is key in the early detection of cervical cancer.
-Be sure to ask your doctor about tests for other STDs or cancer screenings.
+While a gynecological exam does not typically screen for STDs, a Pap smear can help doctors recognize abnormal cells on the cervix that can be caused by HPV.
+Early detection is critical: Once recognized, those cells can be removed to reduce cervical cancer risk.
+Be sure to ask your doctor about other STD tests or cancer screenings.

 What is Herpes?

-Genital Warts vs Herpes
+Genital Warts vs. Herpes